Determining if fuel has had oil added

 This test will not tell you the ratio of the mix.
 Hopefully, you already know this....

 In the photo below, the bowl on the right contained the fuel mixed with oil.
 The oil is clearly visible as a ring around the bowl.
 The bowl on the left contained unmixed fuel.
 The blue color of the residues is due to the color of the oil.
 You want to have the bowl with the unmixed fuel as a standard of comparison.
-Caution: AVGAS has a blue color which can be confused with the oil.
+Caution: AVGAS has a blue dye which can be confused with some 2 stroke oils.

 NEVER refill a fuel container without first removing any labels!